-Joel Test: 12 Steps to better code Test 3: Do you make daily builds?
-Make sure your new code Works and does not break someone else code ICOM 5016 last day integration syndrome Do it when people are around to fix it Rotate who is responsible for the build But if someone breaks it that person should fix it Test 4: Do you have a bug database?
-Track know bugs Pick the ones to fix now and the ones to be left for future Track cause, buggy behavior, expected behavior, owner
+- Test 3: Do you make daily builds?

+- Make sure you new code

+- Works and does not breaks someone else code

+- ICOM 5016 last day integration syndrome

+- On it when people are around to fix it

+- O Rotate who is responsible for the build

+- But if someone breaks it that person should fix it

+- Test 4: Do you have a bug database?

+- Track know bugs

+- Pick the ones to fix now and the ones to be left for future

+- Track cause, buggy behavior, expected behavior, owner